 Speaking of Steve, his excellent Solving Leaky Gut will help you figure out how to fix your gut, improve digestion, and reduce food sensitivities.
 The deal ends on the 19th (that’s tomorrow), so act fast!

 But I thought a calorie was a calorie was a calorie.

-If you love hot smoked salmon but don’t own a smoker, then this recipe for hot smoked salmon is for you.
-This method involves rigging up a smoker in your kitchen (on a gas stove) using wood chips, aluminum foil, a round cake rack and a wok.
+If you love hot smoked salmon but don’t own a smoker, then this recipe is for you.
+Rigging up a smoker in your kitchen is surprisingly simple.
+All you need is wood chips, aluminum foil, a metal steamer basket, and a wok or large Dutch oven.
 The salmon that emerges has a big, bold smoky flavor with a little bit of a sweet-salty thing going on too.

 It’s Friday, everyone!
 And that means another Primal Blueprint Real Life Story from a Mark’s Daily Apple reader.
 If you have your own success story and would like to share it with me and the Mark’s Daily Apple community please contact me here.
 I’ll continue to publish these each Friday as long as they keep coming in.
 Thank you for reading!